 Tres Leches Cake is not a dessert I grew up with.
-In fact, I’d never even heard of it until three years ago when it suddenly seemed to be everywhere, including the freezer case at the grocery store and the local vegan restaurant.
+In fact I’d never even heard of it until three years ago when it suddenly seemed to be everywhere, including the freezer case at the grocery store and the local vegan restaurant.
 Yes, you read that right — vegan tres leches cake.
-This is what spurred me on.
+This was the trigger.
 I figured if vegans would go to the trouble of making a milk-free version of “three milks cake” then the cake must be pretty darn good.

 The first recipe I used was from Recipezaar.
 It was posted by a cook who got the recipe from her Mexican housekeeper, Chela.
 That plus the many high ratings was the reason I chose it.
 It was so good that I never bothered with another recipe……until yesterday.

 There are lots of variations on tres leches cake, but basically it is a dry cake soaked in a mixture of different milks, one of which is usually condensed.
 Sometimes it’s topped with meringue, sometimes whipped cream.
 The recipe I chose this past weekend was adapted from an old one in the Houston Chronicle (link is dead now).

 Is this better than Chela’s?
 Well, I’d have to try them side by side.
 It tasted almost the same to me, however, I liked the fact that I wasn’t relying on mix.
 Would I make it again?
 Heck yes!
 Of course now I’m thinking I need to try some restaurant versions.